Explorer

 Construction

 A 2:3 ratio.
-A light blue field with a black horizontal band in the center, bordered by two white stripes.
+A light blue field with a black horizontal band in the center, bordered by two narrow white stripes.

-Country Specifications
+Country Facts

 Capital